Government of Quebec: Premier and Executive Council

 The premier of Quebec (premier ministre du Québec) is the primary minister of the Crown.
 The premier acts as the head of government for the province, chairs and selects the membership of the Cabinet, and advises the Crown on the exercise of executive power and much of the royal prerogative.
 As premiers hold office by virtue of their ability to command the confidence of the elected Nation Assembly, they typically sit as a MNA and lead the largest party or a coalition in the Assembly.
 Premiers hold office until resignation or removal by the lieutenant governor after either a motion of no confidence or defeat in a general election.
 Among Canadian premiers, the Quebec premier is unique, in that new sessions begin with the Opening Speech by the premier, rather than a speech from the throne by the lieutenant governor, as is the case federally as well.

 In Canada, the Cabinet (Conseil des ministres) of each provincial and territorial government is known as an Executive Council (Conseil exécutif).

-François Legault has served as Premier since October 18, 2018, after the Coalition Avenir Québec won a majority government following the 2018 election.
+Christine Fréchette has served as Premier since April 15, 2026, after she won the 2026 Coalition Avenir Québec leadership election.